FGCU continues to reap accolades for its commitment to service-learning and community engagement.

 Over the years, several individuals as well as programs have received special Campus Compact recognition.
 Last year FGCU was awarded Engaged Campus of the Year in the State University System for the third time in eight years, while Stone received the Student Excellence in Service Award and Service-Learning Coordinator Katharine O’Connor won the Community Engagement Educator Award.
 In 2015, FGCU’s Wings of Hope environmental education program won the Campus-Community Partnership Award.

-Satkoski, who earned a bachelor’s degree in communication in 2004 and master’s of public administration in 2007 at FGCU, shines as a role model of engagement for students through her leadership on campus and in the Southwest Florida community.
+Campus Compact faculty honoree Satkoski is also an FGCU alumna, having earned a bachelor’s degree in communication in 2004 and master’s of public administration in 2007 — and thus a shining reflection of The FGCU Effect.
+She serves as a role model of engagement for students through her leadership on campus and in the Southwest Florida community.
 In addition to teaching and overseeing one of FGCU’s special-interest residential communities, she serves as a faculty adviser for four student organizations and works with more than 200 students a year on service projects.
 Off campus, she serves on the boards of the YMCA and Hunting for a Cure and is president of the parent-teacher organization at the elementary school her children attend.

 Satkoski was singled out for recognition among nominees from throughout the Florida State University System (SUS); state colleges and independent schools are recognized in separate categories in the Campus Compact awards.